-Using a smartphone or computer, you will be able to log into the system monitoring app to check your system’s production.
+Using a smartphone or computer, you’ll be able to log into the system monitoring app to check production.
 MOXIE provides this at no additional cost.
-In the app, you will be able to see how your production varies on a day-to-day basis and how it compares over weeks and months.
+In the app, you’ll see how production varies on a day-to-day basis and compares over weeks and months.

 You will also get the benefit of MOXIE’s expert monitoring.
 We will continually keep a close eye on your system to make sure it is producing as expected.
 In fact, we’re one of the only solar companies in the nation that monitors your panels on a weekly basis at no additional cost to you.